-It’s been a while since I last wrote anything but am happy to say I do have some news.
-On April 7th a book that I co-authored with my husband Paul Brandford – City Sketching Reimagined will be published, hooray.
+Very happy to say that on April 7th a book that I co-authored with my husband Paul Brandford – City Sketching Reimagined will be published, hooray.
 It kept us focused during lockdown and we are very happy with the results.
 Published by Batsford Books and available online and in bookshops.
 Based on my work and practices it also has exercises, tips and techniques with examples by myself and Paul.
 It is in an A-Z format which we think makes it user friendly and allows us to be chatty and informative and we are enormously proud of it.

 I have also this April had a two person show with Helen Shulkin at the Anise Gallery – London called Moving Cities and am showing works at Creative Debuts London X at the Adidas Flagship Store Oxford Street, London

 Like most of the world, I am currently in lockdown and have been for the past few weeks, unable to use my studio or any printmaking facilities, I have had to work in my bedroom at home.
 The main thing of course is that I have had to dramatically change my scale, but I have continued to work in charcoal and also in pen and chalk.
 Although having to stay at home has been challenging I have used my time to work out what I what to do when I can get back in to the studio.
 I have been thinking about cities, crowds, traffic that busy, energetic urban life that we have always taken as the norm but has in most counties come almost to a stand still.
 This noisy, vital, city life is the basis of most of my work and I will be interested to see what my work responses to the situation will be.
 I am looking forward to being challenged and to producing new work with this in mind.

 Below are some small scale pieces that I have been working on, I have been grateful just to have kept going in this strange situation the world has found itself in.
 The top one Fractured journeys was picked to be in the TBWDP – London